hth313/OS4/doc/keyboards.rst

 .. index:: keyboard; anonymous XKD

-For catalogs and other transient applications you may want to have special function only available in that mode.
+For catalogs and other transient applications you may want to have special functions only available in that mode.
 Typical examples are single step, start running the catalog and perhaps some special functions available only inside that transient application.